Bitcoin-ABC/bitcoin-abc/web/alias-server/README.md

 [x] return addresses in parseAliasTx
 [x] Complete getAliases function
-[x] Refactor alias functions to accept constants as inputs, so unit tests can test different fees and addresses [] unit tests for getAliases function
+[x] Refactor alias functions to accept constants as inputs, so unit tests can test different fees and addresses [] Handle duplicate alias registrations at different blockheights [] Handle duplicate alias registrations in the same blockheight [] unit tests for getAliases function
 [] **Database**
 [] **API endpoints**